lovi-cloud/docs/INSTALL_cloud.md

 ## Start Virtual-Machine

 satelit API implemented by [gRPC](https://grpc.io/).
-You can call gRPC, example a simple client is [here](https://github.com/lovi-cloud/satelit/tree/master/examples/client).
+You can call gRPC, a simple client is [here](https://github.com/lovi-cloud/satelit/tree/master/examples/client).

 ### Prepare

 - a simple client
   - `client` is binary of simple client
 - Image file in qcow2 for OS Image
-  - You can get an image of cirros (testing OS Image) in [OpenStack Docs](https://docs.openstack.org/image-guide/obtain-images.html).
+  - You can get an image of cirros (testing OS Image) in [GitHub Releases](https://github.com/cirros-dev/cirros/releases).

 e.g.)